 - When we added Opus support, we did various checks to make sure that we don't try to stream Opus files w/ the HTML5 jPlayer, since that doesn't support Opus.
 We should probably have an "is_streamable" method on the Song class, though, rather than just checking for Opus all over the place.
-Something to think about... - Upgrade to a newer MariaDB so we can upgrade to a newer Django...
+Something to think about... - I think I'd like to include "slug"-like text in album URLs.
+Would put 'em after the ID, and they'd be optional (and completely ignored by the album view).
+Would make sharing links a bit friendlier, though.
+Make sure to include a maximum length, if I do it... - Direct links to pages with django-tables2 (instead of just next/prev) the v2.4.1 that I'm using now while testing el8 hosting has a nice solution for that built-in.
+Will probably keep my own X of Y modifications in place, but pull those in.